joemoose/psiops/docs/stress.md

 ## Gaining Stress

-A *stress points* number tracks your stress level, starting at **0** at the start of a mission.
-As the mission progresses, events and circumstances may increase your rating.
+A running total of *stress points* tracks your current stress level, starting at **0** at the beginning of a mission.
+As the mission progresses, events and circumstances may increase your stress points.

-Common sources of stress include:
+Common stressors include:

 - Being knocked unconscious
 - Encountering anomalous entities, locations, or events